phalcon/documentation/docs/api/phalcon_events.md

 Removes every registered subscriber and detaches each listener they contributed.
 Listeners attached via attach() are untouched.

-Iterates a snapshot of `subscribers` so removeSubscriber() can safely mutate the original property during the walk.

 #### `collectResponses()` { #eventsmanager-collectresponses }

 ```php